-- □ The primary key and foreign key must reference the same number of variables, and the variables must be in the same order. - □ The variables must be of the same type (character or numeric) and length. - □ If the foreign key is being added to a data file that already contains data, the data values in the foreign key data file must match existing values in the primary key data file or be null.
+☐ The primary key and foreign key must reference the same number of variables, and the variables must be in the same order.

+☐ The variables must be of the same type (character or numeric) and length.

+□ If the foreign key is being added to a data file that already contains data, the data values in the foreign key data file must match existing values in the primary key data file or be null.

-The foreign key data file can exist in the same SAS library as the referenced primary key data file or in a different one.
+The foreign key data file can exist in the same SAS library as the referenced primary key data file (intra-libref) or in different SAS libraries (inter-libref).
 However, if the library that contains the foreign key data file is temporary, then the library containing the primary key data file must be temporary as well.
 In addition, referential integrity constraints cannot be assigned to data files in concatenated libraries.